limen/redenvelope/README.md

 + Minimum value of each assignment is settable.
 + Amount precision is settable.
 + Variance factor is settable which would influence the variance of the assignment sequence.
-+ Use lock to avoid conflicts caused by concurrency.

 ## Installation